KVANTRA-dev/.github/README.md

 # Maria Belkina

-Builder at the intersection of knowledge systems and AI infrastructure.

 I work on tools that make large collections of ideas navigable, by structure that emerges from the content itself.

 ---